William Brown (author)

 William Brown is a Vancouver based, British academic, author and filmmaker of low and zero-budget films.
 He is most notable for his 2013 non-fiction book Supercinema.

 Education and academic career

-Brown obtained his Ph.D. from the University of Oxford in 2007 and is a Senior Lecturer in Film at the University of Roehampton in London, UK.
-He previously taught at the University of St Andrews.
+Brown obtained his Ph.D. from the University of Oxford in 2007.
+He is currently an Associate Professor of Film at the University of British Columbia.

+He previously taught at the University of St Andrews, the University of Roehampton, and NYU Abu Dhabi.

 Publications

 Books

-He is the author of the 2013 philosophy non-fiction book Supercinema: Film-Philosophy for the Digital Age and co-author the 2010 book Moving People, Moving Images: Cinema and Trafficking in the New Europe which influenced in Paul Virilio's 2016 book Drone Age Cinema.
+He is the author of the 2013 non-fiction film philosophy book Supercinema: Film-Philosophy for the Digital Age and co-author of the 2010 book Moving People, Moving Images: Cinema and Trafficking in the New Europe which influenced in Paul Virilio's 2016 book Drone Age Cinema.

 Bloomsbury published his 2018 book Non-Cinema: Global Digital Filmmaking and the Multitude.

 He is also the co-author of The Squid Cinema from Hell: Kinoteuthis Infernalis and the Emergence of Chthulumedia (Bloomsbury, 2018).